gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

 we are not likely to change this data much.

 Now that we've put data in the a buffer we need to tell the attribute how to get data out of it.
-First we need to create a collection of attributes called a Vertex Array Object.
+First we need to create a collection of attribute state called a Vertex Array Object.

     var vao = gl.createVertexArray();